 More info on the MaXimus Life Pro Gym Rebounder:

-We move from a mini trampoline that costs hundreds of dollars, to one that’s affordable on a strict budget – for a bungee-style model, believe it or not.
+We move from a mini trampoline that costs hundreds of dollars to one that’s affordable on a strict budget – for a bungee-style model, believe it or not.
 This Stamina isn’t going to stand up to long-term use as well as the more expensive choices we’ve looked at, but it has a lot to offer for a cheap mini trampoline.

 First, the specifics.
 There is a steel frame, mesh-style cords and a polypropylene mat with a full spring cover; they’re not the most impressive materials ever, but at this price, you wouldn’t expect them to be.
 The trampoline is 38 inches in circumference and the jumping area is 29 inches.

 Now, the goodies.
 The Intone Plus comes with two resistance bands, allowing you to do many more types of workouts than you can on a simple rebounder.
 It also features an electronic monitor that keeps track of jumps per minute, total jumps, elapsed time and calories burned during your workout.
 Necessary?
 No. A cool feature?
 Absolutely.